IBM-Cloud/docs-services/services/simplicite/index.md

 # Related Links
 {: #rellinks}

 ## Tutorials and Samples
 {: #samples}

-Here are some sample buisness cases modules that you can import on your Simplicit&eacute;&reg; intances:

 * [Sample business cases](https://www.simplicite.io/resources/modules/){:new_window}

-You can also have a look at

 * [The demo business case in-depth presentation](https://www.simplicite.io/resources/demo.pdf){:new_window}
 * [The comprehensive training documentation](https://www.simplicite.io/resources/training/){:new_window}